eventide-project/docs/user-guide/retrieving/batch.md

 The principle use of the `correlation` parameter is to implement Pub/Sub.

 ::: warning
 Correlation works only with the retrieval of messages from a category.
-An error will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
+A `MessageStore::Postgres::Get::Category::Error` error will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
 :::

 The `correlation` parameter filters the retrieved batch based on the content of message metadata's `correlation_stream_name` attribute.
 The correlation stream name is like a _return address_.
 It's a way to give the message some information about the component where the message originated from.
 This information is carried from message to message in a workflow until it ultimately returns to the originating component.